elwayman02/ember-user-activity/README.md

 });
 ```

-Additionally, make sure that your addon gets loaded *after* EUA, to prevent conflicts when merging the `app/` directory trees.
+Make sure that your addon gets loaded *after* EUA, to prevent conflicts when merging the `app/` directory trees.
 This can be accomplished by modifying your addon's `package.json`

 ```json
 "ember-addon": {